 Can I train a chatbot to answer custom questions?

 Simply upload a list of commonly-asked questions and their answers to the Birdeye platform and allow your chatbot to answer these questions effortlessly on its own.
-You will be amazed how much time and resources the Birdeye Chatbot will save you..
+You will be amazed at how much time and resources the Birdeye Chatbot will save you.

 Stay on top of customer conversations with Birdeye

 No matter what method you choose for connecting with your customers, Birdeye can help you.
-There’s a reason why more than 60,000 businesses use Birdeye to help customers be found, be chosen, be connected, and be the best.
+There’s a reason why more than 100,000 businesses use Birdeye to help customers be found, chosen, connected, and be the best.